david2203/React-general-setup/README.md

 # Getting Started with Create React App

+After cloning this repository, you need to go to NPMINSTALLS and install the MANDATORY NPM-packages, in order for the app to be executable

 This project was implemented with latest react-router-dom (V5) && node-sass (7.0.1) && node-modules (1.0.1) [react-router-dom](https://v5.reactrouter.com/web/guides/quick-start).<br> [node-sass] (https://www.npmjs.com/package/node-sass).<br> [node-modules] (https://www.npmjs.com/package/node-modules).
 ## Available Scripts